0xevm1/proxy-ml-api/README.md

 `export JWT_SECRET_KEY=<jwt-secret-key>`

-you can generate a secret key on the command line using `openssl rand -base64 32`.
-You will also need to use this value manually in the `Authorize` section of the Swagger UI to test this API
+you can generate a secret key on the command line using `openssl rand -base64 32`

 run the flask app from within your virtualenvironment, for example with a virtualenvironment named `venv` run: